What Does a Procurement Engineer Do?

 - Management: Do you have the time and expertise to direct the work effectively?

 - Urgency: How soon does the work need to be completed?

 - Headcount: Do you have the budget and approval for an internal employee, or should you consider alternate options?

-Answering these questions will help determine the best course of action for your current hiring need.
+Answering these questions will help determine the best course of action.
 Fortunately, great options exist for every scenario.
-These are our recommendations:
+These are our recommendations.

 - You need to fill the position quickly